 Winnipeg Jets score 5-2 comeback win over visiting Anaheim Ducks

-WINNIPEG — Morgan Barron and Mark Scheifele scored a pair of quick, late third-period goals to lift the Winnipeg Jets to a 5-2 comeback victory over the Anaheim Ducks on Sunday.
+WINNIPEG — Rick Bowness may have liked the final score, but the coach wasn't happy with the way the Winnipeg Jets started their 5-2 comeback victory over the Anaheim Ducks on Sunday.

+“It's just not right to start a game like that,” said Bowness, whose team was outshot 18-7 in the first period and was down 2-0 early in the second.

+“Listen, I'm the head coach so I'm responsible for the way we start and getting our team prepared.
+So that starts with me.
+The second thing is, I'm not a babysitter.
+These guys are men.
+They're professionals and they're paid to show up here and go to work.
+My job here is to make that happen.

+“The third thing on that would be: you cannot play this game without passion.
+Without emotion.
+You cannot play this game on your heels.
+And I hate when we're on our heels.
+It's not right.”

-The game was tied 2-2 when Barron scored at 13:23 and Scheifele followed up with his team-leading 13th goal of the season at 15:12.
+The game was tied 2-2 when Morgan Barron scored at 13:23 of the third period and Mark Scheifele quickly followed up with his team-leading 13th goal of the season at 15:12.

 Saku Maenalanen and Nate Schmidt each had a goal and assist for the Jets (15-7-1).
-Dylan Samberg recorded his first NHL goal and Kyle Connor added a pair of assists.
+Dylan Samberg recorded his first NHL goal and Kyle Connor and Adam Lowry both added a pair of assists.

 Connor Hellebuyck made 28 saves for Winnipeg, which is 2-1-0 in a four-game homestand that wraps up Tuesday against the Florida Panthers.

+Barron said the players absorbed Bowness's words in the dressing room after the first period.

+“There wasn't enough intention.
+It wasn't intense enough from us,” Barron said.
+“We weren't playing with enough passion in that first period.
+We all knew it on the bench, on the ice, and I'm sure you guys could tell from the press box that was the case.
+We need to have better starts.”

-Jakob Silfverberg and Brett Leason scored for the Ducks (6-17-3), whose winless streak stretched to six games (0-4-2).
+Jakob Silfverberg and Brett Leason scored for the Ducks (6-17-3), who sit at the bottom of the NHL standings and saw their winless streak stretch to six games (0-4-2).

+“We had a really good first period and we let them get back in the second, and the third period was anyone's game and they jumped on the chance,” Leason said.
+“We just gotta find a way to get good starts and finish games."

 Anthony Stolarz stopped 35 shots for Anaheim, which was coming off a 5-4 shootout loss to Minnesota on Saturday.

-The Jets struggled to put pucks on the net in the opening period.

-Winnipeg had the game's first power play at 6:20, when the shots on goal were 5-0 in Anaheim's favour, and the man advantage ended at 6-1.
+“I thought our guys did a hell of a job throughout the game, leading early and hanging on,” Anaheim coach Dallas Eakins said.

+“The winning goal just comes off of a guy.
+Our (defenceman) got his feet tangled up with another guy and he falls.
+If he doesn't fall, we're probably right now in overtime or a shootout.”

-The Ducks had a pair of power plays and made the second one count.
+The Ducks had a pair of power plays in the first period and made the second one count.

 Hellebuyck stopped a shot by Frank Vatrano but the rebound bounced out to Silfverberg, who slapped the puck into the net at 15:16.